Reference Page

 The federal litigation picture is currently split between GI injury and NAION vision-loss claims.

-What this site tracks first
+What this page tracks first

 After labeling, the next layer is public litigation structure, regulator actions, and trials or peer-reviewed studies that materially change how a topic should be described.
-That order matters because many public GLP-1 pages still mix old warnings, new warnings, and unsupported claims together.

 Severe GI injury remains the biggest public topic by volume.
 Gastroparesis, persistent vomiting, dehydration, bowel-obstruction questions, pancreatitis, and gallbladder disease all sit in or around that cluster, but each one needs cleaner medical distinctions than most generic lawsuit pages provide.